History of Sheffield: Roman Britain

-The Roman invasion of Britain began in AD 43.
+The Roman conquest of Britain began in AD 43.
 By 51 the Brigantes had submitted to the clientship of Rome, eventually being placed under direct rule in the early 70s.
 Few Roman remains have been found in the Sheffield area.
 A minor Roman road linking the Roman forts at Templeborough and Navio at Brough-on-Noe possibly ran through the centre of the area covered by the modern city, and Icknield Street is thought to have skirted its boundaries.
 The routes of these roads within this area are mostly unknown, although sections of the former were thought, by Hunter and Leader, be visible between Redmires and Stanage on an ancient road known as the Long Causeway.
 In recent years some scholars have cast doubt on this, with an initial survey of Barber Fields, Ringinglow, suggesting the Roman Road took a route over Burbage Edge.
 The remains of a Roman road, possibly linked to the latter, were discovered in Brinsworth in 1949.

 In April 1761, tablets or diplomas dating from the Roman period were found in the Rivelin Valley south of Stannington, close to what was possibly the course of the Templeborough to Brough-on-Noe road.
 These tablets included a grant of citizenship and land or money to a retiring Roman auxiliary of the Sunuci tribe of Belgium.